 Can You Sue On Behalf Of Someone Else? – A Complete Guide For Claiming Compensation For Someone Else

-By Daniel Hoppus.
-Last updated on 17th December 2021.
+By Danielle Fletcher.
+Last Updated 18th January 2023.
 If someone is injured in an accident that wasn’t their fault, they could be entitled to compensation.
 Sometimes, though, a person injured by the negligence of others is incapable of starting their own claim.
 You may want to sue on behalf of someone else in this instance.

 The reasons can vary.
 It may be because they’re under the age of 18, for example.
 Or they could lack the mental capacity to start a claim on their own behalf.
 Alternatively, they may have passed away before being able to claim for themself.